vielhuber/jwtbutler/README.md

 // make ajax calls
 // access tokens are automatically refreshed if needed and the request then is called again
-// if the user is not logged in and a new token cannot be generated, renderLogin() is called and after a succesful login, the request is again repeated ssohelper.call('get', 'http://example-auth-page1.local/protectedroute').then((data) => { }).catch((error) => { }) ssohelper.call('post', 'http://example-auth-page1.local/protectedroute', { foo: 'bar' }).then((data) => { }).catch((error) => { })
+// if the user is not logged in and a new token cannot be generated, a login form is rendered and after a succesful login, the request is again repeated ssohelper.call('get', 'http://example-auth-page1.local/protectedroute').then((data) => { }).catch((error) => { }) ssohelper.call('post', 'http://example-auth-page1.local/protectedroute', { foo: 'bar' }).then((data) => { }).catch((error) => { })
 ssohelper.call('post', 'http://example-auth-page1.local/protectedroute', { foo: 'bar' }, { Bar: 'baz' }).then((data) => { }).catch((error) => { })

+// this function
+// ... checks if the user is logged in
+// ... tries to generate a new token if possible
-// this function renders a login form inside document.body (only if needed)
+// ... if nothing works, renders a login form inside document.body
-// on submit it logs in on all pages ssohelper.renderLogin().then(() => { alert('logged in everywhere!'); })
+// on submit it logs in on all pages ssohelper.login().then(() => { alert('logged in everywhere!'); })

 // this function logs out on all pages ssohelper.logout().then(() => { alert('logged out everywhere!'); })